Heretic vs Abliterated: Compare Uncensored LLM Methods

 Private LLM Heretic and Abliterated Models

-Private LLM runs Heretic and Abliterated checkpoints by shipping Apple-device quantized builds rather than raw full-precision Hugging Face weights.
-The practical choice is two-step: pick the uncensored method with the strongest disclosed quality numbers, then pick the model size that fits your iPhone, iPad, or Mac.
+Private LLM ships Heretic and Abliterated checkpoints as Apple-device quantized builds, not raw full-precision Hugging Face weights.
+Pick the uncensored method with the strongest disclosed quality numbers first.
+Then pick the model size that fits your iPhone, iPad, or Mac.

 Heretic and abliterated checkpoints ship as full-precision models on Hugging Face.
 Running them on a phone requires quantization.
 Private LLM ships GPTQ and OmniQuant quantization, both originally published research methods (GPTQ from Frantar et al. 2022, OmniQuant from OpenGVLab 2023) tuned per model on Apple hardware, rather than the RTN quantization used by llama.cpp-based apps.
 That tuning is what makes a 4B abliterated LLM or heretic LLM feel usable on an iPhone 15 Pro instead of a laboratory curiosity.
 Our own benchmarks put 3-bit OmniQuant quality at parity with 4-bit RTN on the same hardware, which is the part of the stack that decides whether the uncensored LLM you picked is actually faster than Ollama on a Mac.

-The Heretic and Abliterated model list currently shipping in Private LLM, by hardware tier:
+Here's the full Heretic and Abliterated model list shipping in Private LLM today, sorted by hardware tier:

 iPhone Tier (4 GB to 6 GB RAM)